 The maximum benefit obtained from using a coherence state $\rho_s$ instead of any incoherent state $\delta_s$ in all possible phase discrimination scenarios can be precisely calculated by the robustness of coherence of $\rho_s$ \cite{napoli2016robustness},

-We call the L.H.S. of equation \eqref{eq:maximum advantage} as maximum advantage ratio in phase discrimination for a state $\rho_s$.
+We call the L.H.S. of equation \eqref{eq:maximum advantage} as the \textit{maximum advantage ratio} in phase discrimination for a state $\rho_s$.

 Thus, the slightest amount of coherence in the input state can help Alice better determine the actual implemented phase, making quantum coherence a vital resource for phase discrimination.
 The more coherence there is, the better it is for the task.
 However, in realistic scenarios, noise or decoherence (modeled mathematically by a quantum channel $\Lambda$) typically degrades the coherence of the input state for the phase discrimination task.
-In a realistic scenario, the input state for phase discrimination is $\Lambda(\rho_s)$ instead of $\rho_s$, and the maximum advantage ratio reduces as typically $C_R(\Lambda(\rho_s))< C_R(\rho_s).$ It would be better if we could somehow preserve the coherence of the input state.
-In the next few paragraphs, using theorems \ref{th:main 2nd theorem} and \ref{th:1st main theorem}, we will prove that using a correlated catalysis, we can actually increase the maximum advantage ratio of the phase discrimination task.
+In a realistic scenario, the input state for phase discrimination is $\Lambda(\rho_s)$ instead of $\rho_s$, and the \textit{maximum advantage ratio} reduces as typically $C_R(\Lambda(\rho_s))< C_R(\rho_s).$ It would be better if we could somehow preserve the coherence of the input state.
+In the next few paragraphs, using theorems \ref{th:main 2nd theorem} and \ref{th:1st main theorem}, we will prove that using a correlated catalysis, we can actually increase the \textit{maximum advantage ratio} of the phase discrimination task.

 Let for a $\Lambda(\rho_s)$, we can find an incoherent unitary operator $U$ which maps $\Lambda(\rho_s)$ to $\tilde{\sigma}=U^{\dagger}\Lambda(\rho_s) U$ with entries $\tilde{\sigma}_{ij}=|(\Lambda(\rho_s))_{ij}|$ then using \eqref{eq:fraction with robustness} we get